 The exhibitions integrate contemporary works into the museum’s collection, workspaces and archives, among mechanical counting devices, components of Denmark’s first computer DASK (Dansk Aritmetisk Sekvens-Kalkulator, nicknamed the Electro Brain, originally built into an entire villa), as well as rare mainframes, early personal computers, and pivotal developments in global computing history.

 Rather than a fascination with technology, the exhibitions use it in dialogue with the temporal remove inherent in a museum setting as a framework for reflecting on cultural shifts across time, addressing post-digital conditions and emerging forms such as artificial intelligence, generative media, quantum computing, neurotechnology, and synthetic biology, while situated in the histories that shape the present.
-The exhibitions explore how such developments reconfigure power and identity, govern access and knowledge, challenge ecology and ethics, and extend the boundaries of perception and consciousness.

-Throughout history, the adoption of tools has rarely been dictated from above, but shaped collectively, as communities experiment and choose what proves useful.
 Today, knowledge and participation have expanded, even as the architectures of technology and thought are increasingly constructed elsewhere.
-Evolution and invention remain human traits, but technologies function and endure only when rooted in the practice of the people who use it.
+Evolution and invention remain human traits, but technologies function and endure only when rooted in the practice of the people who use them.

-Address: Dansk Datahistorisk Museum
+Dansk Datahistorisk Museum

 Charlottegårdsvej 1